Qazeer/InfoSec-Notes/DFIR/Common/Memory_forensics.md

     - non-web ports connections established by web browsers.
     - connections to known malicious IP addresses.

-  - scan of memory for known pattern / strings using `Yara` rules
+  - Scan of memory for known pattern / strings using `Yara` rules.

   - ...